Shivansh-Thakur/criminal-detection-and-recognition-on-cctv-data/README.md

 • Later on we will try to identify criminals corresponding to their partial face.
 • We will be using LSTM to predict the region where crime is going to happen.

+Objective:

+1. Identification
+1.1.
+Identification of a person in a video recording using a picture.
+(Positive/negative outlook both) 1.2.
+Identification of a person in a video recording using a small video clip/gif.
+(Positive/negative outlook both)
+1.3.
+Identification in a list of known criminals.
+1.3.1.
+Identification of criminals and their gang if possible, (terrorist groups, etc. in which he/she belongs).
+2. Live Recognition
+3. Automation for routine identification.

+Date Set used in the Project:
+Currently, we have created our dataset by ourselves so that we can test our platform, later we wish to take a dataset from a cyber-cell so as to practically implement our project and solve this real-world problem.
+The data-set will consist of footage from cameras installed in the society (town).
+Our footage are pixelated due to the use of low resolution cameras.

+Based on experiments, these models are over performing models: FaceNet, VGG-Face, ArcFace and Dlib.
+Following are the accuracies of these models on other datasets [Dataset used are: Labeled Faces in the Wild (LFW) and YouTube Faces in the Wild (YTF)] which are declared by its creators.
+This is the concept of transfer learning, in which an already existing model is used for a new application.